inmoition-depthcamera/sdk/README.md

 ````

 Each depth frame contains the following parts:
-- **phase** phase information.
+- **phase** Phase information.
 The conversion relationship between the phase and the distance is: distance = phase * K. K is related to the modulation frequency and can be obtained by the `GetDepthScale` function.
 Only low 12 bits are valid.
-- **amplitude** confidence level (strength) information.
+- **amplitude** Confidence level (strength) information.
 The confidence of each pixel.
 The higher the confidence, the smaller the noise, the higher the credibility.
 Only low 12 active.
 (Some of the camera's amplitude of the lower 4 bits is 0, the actual effective data for the Bit 4 ~ Bit 11).
-- Ambient light information.
+- **ambient** Ambient light information.
 Indicates the intensity of the effective band of light in the environment.
 Only the lower 3 bits is valid.
 - **flags** Exposure information.
 Indicates whether the pixel has been over exposed, and if it is over exposed, the pixel should be considered invalid.
 Only lower 1 bit is valid.

 ## Camera configuration